 (also referred to in this notice as “you”).

 It also contains information on marketing communications.

-It has been prepared in consideration of the requirements of the EU General Data Protection Regulation and the Data Protection Act 2018 (which have applied since 25 May 2018) and the Privacy and Electronic Communications Regulations 2013 (in relation to direct marketing and cookies).
+It has been prepared in consideration of the requirements of the UK General Data Protection Regulation (“UK GDPR”) and the UK Data Protection Act 2018, and the Privacy and Electronic Communications Regulations 2013 (in relation to direct marketing and cookies).

 OBEP is an English law firm with a sole principal, Olivia Whitcroft.
 It is authorised and regulated by the Solicitors Regulation Authority, registration number 563704.
 The rules of the SRA can be found at: www.sra.org.uk.

 OBEP is a controller in relation to use of your information (as outlined in this notice), and is registered with the Information Commissioner’s Office, registration number: Z2818829.

 You can contact OBEP using the contact details set out here: Contact Details

 4. What personal data will OBEP collect and why?

 OBEP does not collect personal data when you visit our website, unless you contact us using the contact details and/or links provided on the website – see section 4.2 below.